Golf course temporary fencing

 • Default Helvetica Segoe Georgia Times

-This fencing was intended to allow resident access to the golf course following its closure for 18 months but has since been identified as a potential safety issue.
+This fencing was intended to allow residents access to the golf course following its closure for 18 months but has since been identified as a potential safety issue.

 Safety of temporary fencing